aluxian/Messenger-for-Desktop/ISSUE_TEMPLATE.md

 * Messenger for Desktop version:

 ```
-If you're reporting a bug and thing that the changelog would help, please do the following:
+If you're reporting a bug and think that a log would help, please do the following:
 1. Open the app
 2. Go to Menu > Run in debug mode
 3. Try to reproduce the bug